kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 ## Proposal

 TLDR:
-Add three new optional fields (of type `*int32`) to the Probe struct, which would be used to offset the second based time values in the Probe struct:
+Add two new optional fields (of type `*int32`) to the Probe struct, which would be used to offset the second based time values in the Probe struct:

 - `PeriodMilliseconds`       // How often (in milliseconds) to offset PeriodSeconds when performing the probe.
 - `InitialDelayMilliseconds` // Length of time (in milliseconds) to offset IntialDelaySeconds before health checking is activated.
-- `TimeoutMilliseconds`      // Length of time (in milliseconds) to offset TimeoutMilliseconds before health checking times out.
+- `TimeoutMilliseconds`      // Length of time (in milliseconds) to offset TimeoutMilliseconds before health checking times out. (*** timeout not in alpha)

 The seconds and milliseconds fields (as related) will be summed to get the resulting time duration.
 For example,